-Like in many Latin American countries, Nicaraguan food goes back as far as pre-Columbian times and has been transformed and influenced over time.
+Like in many Latin American countries, Nicaraguan food goes back to pre-Columbian times and has been transformed and influenced over time.

 This is evident in the name of some of its dishes and the ingredients and spices used in them.

 There is a significant difference between the Pacific, Atlantic/Caribbean, Northern, and Central Nicaraguan foods—particularly the type of vegetables and spices consumed.

 Yet, there is one omnipresent base ingredient: corn.

-Furthermore, this ingredient is not limited to food but also used in a variety of traditional drinks such as Pinole (pre-Columbian drink with cocoa, cinnamon, toasted ground corn), Chicha (fermented corn beer) and other fruit-based nonalcoholic beverages.
+It's also used in various traditional drinks such as Pinole (pre-Columbian drink with cocoa, cinnamon, and toasted ground corn), Chicha (fermented corn beer), and other fruit-based nonalcoholic beverages.

 Ingredients typically found in the tropics triumph here as well.

 These include fruits such as mangoes, jocotes, papaya, plantains, avocado, and tamarind, in addition to starchy root vegetables such as cassava and quequisque (also known as Malanga or yautia).

-Herbs and spices include garlic, onions, tomatoes cilantro, oregano, achiote (annatto), cacao, cinnamon.
+Herbs and spices include garlic, onions, tomatoes, cilantro, oregano, achiote (annatto), cacao, and cinnamon.

 Other unique features of Nicaraguan recipes are animal innards such as tails, stomachs, brains, testicles, skin (particularly of pigs), feet, and even blood (to make the traditional moronga).

 Central and Pacific Cuisine

 The inhabitants of the Central and Pacific regions of Nicaragua prefer simple gallo pinto (rice and black beans, cooked with oil in a frying pan) with either beef, chicken, pork, or (particularly on the coast) seafood—alongside fried snacks and dairy products.

-Quesillo is a thick corn tortilla with soft cheese, pickled onions, sour cream.
+Quesillo is a thick corn tortilla with soft cheese, pickled onions, and sour cream.

 Tajadas con Queso

-Tajadas con queso are fried plantains, sliced thin or thick, with salty local cheese & repollo (cabbage salad) as toppings.
+Tajadas con queso is fried plantains, sliced thin or thick, with salty local cheese & repollo (cabbage salad) as toppings.

-Caballo Bayo is the Nicaraguan twist on Mexican fajitas: many ingredients typically served in clay pots, from which guests pick their favorites to make their tortillas.
+Caballo Bayo is the Nicaraguan twist on Mexican fajitas: many ingredients are typically served in clay pots, from which guests pick their favorites to make their tortillas.

 Fillings and toppings include fried/shredded beef or chicken, mashed beans, creole chorizo, guacamole, pico de gallo, sour cream, moronga (pork blood sausage), chicharrón, green & red sauces.